 Overall, approximately 50% of patients were treated for ACS in both arms and a little less than half had complex lesions.
 The average lesion length was a little more than 12 mm.
 Intravascular imaging was used in 36% of cases with Absorb BVS and 52% of DESolve cases.

 At 1 year, the rate of major adverse cardiovascular events was 5.8% with Absorb and 4.5% with DESolve, a nonsignificant difference.
-Regarding individual components of the device-related target lesion failure endpoint, there was no difference in rates of target-vessel MI, target lesion revascularization, or cardiac death between the two stent arms.
+Regarding individual components of the device-related target lesion failure endpoint, there was no differences between the two stents.
 Subacute scaffold thrombosis occurred in two patients treated with Absorb (day 4 and day 17) and in one patient treated with DESolve.
 Two late scaffold thromboses occurred in the Absorb arm, one at day 38 and the other at day 77.

 To date, however, long-term clinical outcomes are limited with the bioresorbable scaffolds, and those that are available, specifically the 3-year clinical outcomes from ABSORB II, have underwhelmed.
 In October 2016, as reported by TCTMD, investigators reported that treatment with Absorb BVS did not result in an improvement in vasomotor tone and was associated with an increase in late lumen loss compared with the Xience everolimus-eluting metallic stent (Abbott Vascular).
 The rate of target-vessel MI was also higher with Absorb.

 Regarding the rate of target lesion failure in the single-center study, Capodanno said it’s within the “acceptable range,” although he pointed out the study was not randomized and subject to selection bias.
 The 1-year rate of target lesion failure with the Absorb BVS was 7.8% in the ABSORB III trial, he noted.